dbochicchio/vera-VirtualDevices/README.md

 # Manual Installation
 To install, simply upload the files in the release package, using Vera's feature (Go to *Apps*, then *Develop Apps*, then *Luup files* and select *Upload* - multiple files can be selected when uploading).
 To create a new device under Vera, go to *Apps*, then *Develop Apps* and *Create device*.
 See later for instructions on how to insert the values.

+If you're under openLuup, you'd already know how to do ;)

 App Store is recommended for stable version, but you'll find new features on GitHub first.

 # Async HTTP support (version 1.5+)